Thrash Metal Miniseries Pitches of Video Game Fanfic – Sean Kilpatrick

 Sonic zooms through an effulgent, circumvolving metropolis, dodging bots, collecting rings that loop around his body for armor.
 He bobs by brocaded corkboard terrains, sinks into verdant crenatures, releasing crates of supplements.
 Balling up, he bashes a bot out of the air.
 Metal roars open, exposing the little animal within, gears popped through its flesh, now torn asunder, mutilating it worse, fur and blood scrambled about the machine’s husk.
 Sonic cuts himself extracting the remains, failing to resuscitate the creature, its bowels coating him as the dismembered torso, one arm meekly shielding half a head from sunlight, lags into a single twitch.
 Henceforth, Sonic’s face occasionally bears the same twitch.
 He runs and its shrieking follows him.
 He avoids bots, striking only when cornered, holding back so the hull drops without exploding, but is soon informed the animals rot inside anyway, dying of dehydration over the following days, and resolves to limit defensive maneuvers, sometimes vomiting, caught by his speed, after being forced to kill his kind.

 Knuckles invades the gorilla holdout while Sonic is away.
 Riding bots, he slaughters animals, intercepting Tails mid-flight, plucking the eye out of his skull, tossing it at Princess.
 He corners her, peeling off a glove so he can test her temperature – Gotta see if you can incubate my seed.
 She snarls at him, deliberately animalistic, preparing to commit seppuku on her own quills.
 Sonic zips in at the last minute, covered with the viscera of destroyed bots, ramming Knuckles, who lands, scrambling to flee, minus an arm.
 Princess discovers bot innards, tremoring with realization.
 Sonic sobs, begging forgiveness.
-Kissing, snotting on each other, they drop, fucking amidst the wreckage, coming together, a corybantic paradiddle.
+Kissing, snotting on each other, they drop, fucking amidst the wreckage, coming together, a corybantic paradiddle spiked back and forth for penance.
 Tails recovers, detonating the power station bombs Sonic planted.
 The city flickers dark.
 Robotnik, furious, pursues Sonic in an orbiting craft, smashing and smashed in return.
 Surviving the conflagration, scrambling away from a homicidal Sonic, Robotnik presents a large emerald to distract him and stumbles off.
 Touching the surface, Sonic enters a floating labyrinth with swirling, kaleidoscopic backdrops, bouncing toward more emeralds that shock him with energy once obtained.

 Liberated from labor camps and bots, many animals build makeshift villages.
 Some stay, too damaged to embrace freedom.
 A charged, more powerful Sonic, recruits soldiers for his war to finish Robotnik.
 His manner has become focused, militant.
 The animals call each other comrade.
 Princess births Sonic’s litter in a communal hut with a number of other families.
 Sonic catches a couple of his soldiers raping a villager and lines them against a wall, spin dashing through their splattered bodies.
 To regulate the chaos of a fledgling society, Sonic develops a taste for punishment, establishing verdicts of execution for anyone deemed a hindrance to the party.
 At night, Princess snuggles him.
 He states: we have already brought forth a litter of revolutionaries, comrade wife.
 To join together in copulation would be so much decadent excess.
 Princess thanks him.
 I will remember to tend our humble farm when tempted to sacrifice my utility to sybaritic pursuits.
 He pats her: Sybaritic is too big of a word.
 Good members of the proletariat never speak with pretension.
 Sonic is brought a list of animals guilty of bourgeois transgression.
 An unkempt Tails begs Sonic to withdraw from this extreme ideology.
 We can still work together as individuals, for a cause, not of it, to overcome Robotnik.
 Sonic considers his friend’s elimination.
 Have you divided your loyalties in the name of selfish enterprise? – Search my eyes and see, Tails says, untying his eyepatch.
 Sonic uses the electric light of a quill to peer deep inside the socket.
 I see no tears, brother.
 Tails is spared, but banished to the outskirts.
 You were the rare kind of leader I was proud to follow, living as one component of your shadow, for a necessary duration, not because I valued shade, but to preserve my own quality of life – not a blotted out, joint productiveness – to be delivered from an oppressor, not to cultivate that adumbration into an equally sinister replacement.
 Nobody hears him.
 He packs bags, entering isolation.
 Making sure she is unobserved, Princess taps the window.
 Tails, swing starting the propeller of his biplane, waves.
 She removes a glove, pressing her paw against the glass.